 Is a significant source of waste a particular machine?
 If it is, then make sure your team is trained to operate and maintain the machine with 100% confidence.

-Is the problem communication between workstations?
+Is the problem poor communication between workstations?
 If so, implement applicable communication technology or train your team on better interpersonal communication skills.

 Whatever the source of your waste, there is valuable training available for your team!